JarateKing/TF2-Hud-Reference/2-LISTS/Panellist.md

 ## Frame
+Derives from EditablePanel
-Derives from EditablePanel.
-This panel can not be created freely.
+This panel can not be created

 Parameter | Default Value | Data Type
 --------- | ------------- | ---------
 setclosebuttonvisible | "1" | bool